BCCHVisionLab/bcchvision/_members/alumni-A-Zafar.md

   email: ahadz@student.ubc.ca
 ---

 Ahad graduated with a BA in Psychology from the University of British Columbia in 2023.
-He is the lab manager and a previous research assistant at the lab.
+He was the lab manager and a previous research assistant at the lab.